 In this paper, we propose a novel distributed precoding approach using RS strategy.
-Our key idea is to decouple the sum spectral efficiency into two separated terms, each of which is a only function of the satellite's precoder and the terrestrial BS's precoder, respectively.
-Based on the distributed optimization problem, we approximate the non-smooth objective function by using the LSE technique, thereafter develop the STIN-GPI algorithm that finds the best local optimal point.
-The simulation results show that the proposed STIN-GPI method achieves around $20\sim29\%$ spectral efficiency gains over the existing methods and it is suitable to be used for handling the interference in STINs.
-In future work, we plan to extend this work by incorporating a multi-satellites and multi-BSs environment.
+Our key idea is to decouple the sum spectral efficiency into two separated terms, each of which is a sole function of the satellite's precoder and the terrestrial BS's precoder, respectively.
+Based on the obtained distributed optimization problem, we approximate the non-smooth objective function by using the LSE technique, thereafter develop the STIN-GPI algorithm that finds the best local optimal point.
+The simulation results show that the proposed STIN-GPI method achieves considerable performance gains over the existing methods and it is suitable to be used for handling the interference in STINs.
+In future work, it is promising to extend this work by incorporating a multi-satellites and multi-BSs environment.
 Additionally, it is also interesting to develop a distributed transmission for security \cite{lee:tcom:22} in the STIN scenario.